Axway-API-Management-Plus/apim-cli/modules/distribution/README.md

-# Module to build a new Distribution package
+# How to build a Swagger-Promote release package

-With that, a new tar.gz package is created and the Swagger-Promote core is deployed to Maven-Central.
+With that, Release-Package is created and Swagger-Promote-Core is deployed to Maven-Central.

-###

 ### To create a new release use the following instructions:
 1. When the develop branch is stable and a new release should be created, merge everything from develop into master branch (e.g. using Pull-Request)